 To become a registered planner in Canada, it is advantageous to complete an accredited degree program in planning such as our Master of Planning (MPlan) or Bachelor of Community Design (BCD) Honours, which allows you to be a candidate member of CIP as well as local professional planners associations in a shorter period of time.
 A handy guide to the membership process can be found here.

-Our provincial planning association, the Licensed Professional Planners Association of Nova Scotia, and PLANifax, a non-profit organization founded by two of our BCD alumni, Uytae Lee and Byung-Jun Kang, created this video to answer the question, "What is planning?"
-The American Collegiate Schools of Planning also has a video and other resources to help you determine whether planning is the right career for you.
+Our provincial planning association, the Licensed Professional Planners Association of Nova Scotia (LPPANS), and PLANifax, a non-profit organization founded by two of our BCD alumni, created this video to answer the question, "What is planning?".
+You may also be interested in the Association of Collegiate Schools of Planning’s (ACSP) resources to help you determine whether planning is the right career for you.

 Jobs held by our BCD Honours and MPlan alumni include:

-- Homelessness and Housing Facilitator, United Way Halifax
+· Homelessness and Housing Facilitator, United Way, Halifax, NS

-- Senior Manager, Planning and Economic Intelligence, Turner Drake and Partners Ltd., Halifax
+· Senior Manager, Planning and Economic Intelligence, Turner Drake and Partners Ltd., Halifax, NS

-- Research and Statistics Officer, Nova Scotia Health Authority, Halifax
+· Research and Statistics Officer, Nova Scotia Health Authority, Halifax, NS

-- Real Estate Advisor, Public Works and Government Services Canada, Halifax
+· Real Estate Advisor, Public Works and Government Services Canada, Halifax, NS

 · Elected Member of Parliament, Parliamentary Secretary to the Minister of Infrastructure and Communities, NS